 Choosing the best interior paint for your home can be a pretty overwhelming task.

 Walk into any DIY or home decor store, and you’re immediately inundated with paint brands and colors of interior paints; a vast array of colors in a million different shades, all with weird and wonderful names like Calluna, Song of Summer, and our personal favorite, the ever-curious Potentially Purple.

 Still, even if you hit on an ideal color choice, there are other factors to consider in the best interior paint.

 A fresh coat of paint can truly reinvigorate a room.
-Here, we look at the best interior paints to help make any space feel brand new in 2020.
+Here, we look at the best interior paints to help make any space feel brand new.

 How do you know which paint formula is best suited to your walls?